en

 Citation (ISO format)

 MAHLKE, Sandra.
 Distanzierender Sprachgebrauch in Bezug auf Tiere.
 Eine kritische Diskursanalyse im Hinblick auf Anthropozentrismus und Speziesismus.
-2013.
+Master, 2013.

 Main files (1)